arminsabouri/Mempool-Monitor/README.md

 ## TODO

-- [X] Replace sled with something that allows you to query via versious indecies
+- [X] Replace sled with something that allows you to query via various indecies
 - [X] multi-threading
 - [ ] add tests
 - [X] add record CPFP
 - [X] Track prune
-- [ ] Same inputs being spent in other tx
 - [X] prune large witnesses
 - [X] Capture mempool size and tx count at the time of entry and exit
 - [X] Some CI checks: Lint, clippy, future tests
+- [X] Do not panic if rpc fails